imarc/handbook/servers.markdown

 ## iMarc Server Management

-In order to make the process of managing servers as easy and as conistent as possible iMarc has built a number of scripts which are designed to provide control over servers.
+In order to make the process of managing servers as easy and as consistent as possible iMarc has built a number of scripts which are designed to provide control over servers.
 These scripts interact with the aforementioned components to perform various operations on a single "server" which may affect one or more of the components that make up a server above.

 The scripts are hosted in [iMarc's git repositories](http://gitlab.imarc.net/imarc/aws-scripts).
 All commands are executed via the `run.sh` script such as: